 Hopefully, knowing these terms will give you a slight advantage next time you are answering a tendering invitation – or during your next heated lunch break debate on tender document terminology.
 Regardless how you choose to use this information, keep in mind that there are always more important elements of such documents that you should be paying attention to.
 From finding tenders to meeting award & knockout criteria, answering tender invitations can be very effort demanding and time consuming.
 If you are interested to hear about how Brainial can reduce the time spent on these tasks and increase your chances of winning tender document after tender document, get in touch with us or request a demo.

-Author: Teodor is a Data Analyst and “start-up” guy at Brainial, working on Model Training, Content Marketing and Coffee Drinking.
+Author: Teodor is a Data Analyst and “start-up” guy at Brainial, working on Model Training, Content Marketing and reads many tender documents.
 He has a background in Marketing, according to his degree, and he suffers from a growing fascination with AI.
 Teodor has experience working with training and labeling software and has performed data analysis before he joined Brainial.